 - Playable on: Oculus, PC VR

 If you’re looking for a chill casual VR game to play with friends, then there’s nothing better than going for a few rounds of Walkabout Mini Golf VR.

-With realistic physics and smartly designed courses, the ability to play with up to five people makes it perfect for catching up with friends while fostering a bit of friendly competition.
+With realistic physics and smartly designed courses, the ability to play with up to five people makes it perfect for catching up with pals while fostering a bit of friendly competition.

 As wonderful as the golfing itself is, it’s perhaps the freedom to teleport about the place in between putts, taking in the relaxing atmosphere of some lovely low-poly environments, or even looking around for the many lost balls scattered around each course that makes this really special.

 Missing any favourites?
 Let us know what you think.